 - Receive assignments to work on where you are, in between online sessions

-- Get regular one-to-one tuition via Skype while you work on the assignments
+- Get tuition and feedback via Skype/Zoom while you work on the assignments

 - Access to a library of resources assembled specifically for this workshop by Benny, Phill, Julia & Tim